top of page

 • Do things of a personal nature for children that they can do for themselves

-Under no circumstances does New Stage Productions allow any filming or photographing to take place
+Under no circumstances does Creative Stageworks allow any filming or photographing to take place UNLESS:

-working with children.
-When undertaking pre selection checks the following should be included:
+When undertaking pre-selection checks the following should be included:

 • Evidence of identity (passport or driving licence with photo)